With over 67% of the global population using the internet, analysing network traffic has become crucial for law enforcement investigations.

 Correlating PCAP (Packet Capture) data with threat intelligence is invaluable for intelligence gathering operations.
 However, this process is fraught with challenges that must be navigated to leverage the insights these data sources can provide effectively.

-Cross-Border Investigations with IPDR
+Cross-Border Investigations with IPDR and PCAP

 Enhancing National Security with Deep Packet Inspection in PCAP Analysis